spacelift-io/user-documentation/docs/product/migrating-to-spacelift.md

 ```

 There should not be any conflicts if you keep your modifications in the `custom` folder, but if there are, solve them as usual.

+## Using NonVCS Workspaces

+Spacelift requires a VCS provider to create a stack.
+However, you can migrate a non-VCS (cli driven) workspace to spacelift using the `spacemk update-vcs-config` command.
+This command will read a CSV that tells spacemk "this workspace is a non-VCS workspace and in spacelift should point at this repository".

+Before using the `generate` command, you need to create the csv that will tie workspaces to repositories in git.
+In the migration kit repo, there is a `vcs_config.csv` file that you can use as a template.
+Fill this CSV out for all non-vcs repositories and then run `spacemk update-vcs-config` to update the stack configurations.
+Once this is complete, you can run the `generate` command as usual and you will see that the stacks are now pointing to the provided repository.

+### vcs_config.csv

+The VCS Config CSV file must include the following headers:

+- `WorkspaceName` is the name of the workspace in your source TACOS provider.
+- `ProjectRoot` is the path to the project root your workspace should use.
+- `Branch` is the branch that the workspace should use.
+- `Namespace` is, generally, the organization or user that owns the repository.
+For example, if im using a repository in the spacelift-io GitHub organization, the namespace would be `spacelift-io`.
+- `RepoName` is the name of the repository.
+- `VCSProvider` is one of `gitlab`, `bitbucket` or `github_enterprise` depending on the provider you are using.
+Can also be unset if using the default VCS integration.

 ## Uninstallation